kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/essentials/navigation/jetpack/usage.md

 ## Set Initial Destination

-When the app is first opened, you need to provide **NavigationState** with an initial destination.
+When the app is first opened, you need to provide **NavigationStore** with an initial destination.
 It can be done in pre-configured **AppNavigationRouter** class.

 ```kotlin
 class AppNavigationRouter() {